 Enjoy the Mountain Views

 The views this mountain village has to offer are beyond amazing.
-With an old town kept in its original state, Kritsa has managed to retain its charm throughout the years.
+With an old village kept in its original state, Kritsa has managed to retain its charm throughout the years.
 Just wander around, and you’ll be able to see for yourself why many visitors fall in love with this Cretan beauty.
 Rock formations, stone-built houses, pretty little alleys, traditional churches, and stunning vistas are just some of the things that await you.

 Shop for traditional handicrafts